Table of Contents

 Church Street Marketplace is an ideal first stop.
 This outdoor center is perfect for an evening stroll under the annual Winter Lights, while food and shopping options offer a welcome respite from the cold.
 (For a little fire in your belly, stop in at Smugglers’ Notch Distillery.)

-For other indoor entertainment, head to the Fleming Museum of Art on the University of Vermont’s campus (to see objects spanning the history of civilization around the globe) or to the ECHO Leahy Center for Lake Champlain (where you’ll learn about the science of Lake Champlain).
+For a splash of history, head to the Fleming Museum of Art on the University of Vermont’s campus (to see objects spanning the history of civilization around the globe) or to the ECHO Leahy Center for Lake Champlain (where you’ll learn about the science of Lake Champlain).
 Friction creates warmth, so heat up your mind by rubbing together those brain cells. 🧠

 If you do dare to venture out into the cold, head to Waterfront Park on Lake Champlain for a beautiful, cold walk.
 Or maybe you’re a fan of the slopes?
 A few miles outside Burlington, Intervale Center farmlands offers cross-country skiing.